 Usually we add the Account Name same as the Container name then choose your target platform, in our case Web and finally hit Create.

-- You will access to a big like this:
+- You will access to a dashboard like this:

 - Click on Admin, then on the right column, choose Install Google Tag Manager